 Can I Work in the U.S. if I Am Not a Citizen or a Permanent Resident?

-Employers in the United States are also required by immigration law to verify whether you are authorized to work in the country.
-You should keep these records.
+Employers in the United States are also required by immigration law to verify your authorization to work in the country.
+In reality, many undocumented people work in the U.S. in a variety of jobs.
+However, undocumented workers caught by immigration authorities can face deportation.

 Who Needs a Work Permit in the USA?

-You are required to obtain an Employment Authorization Document (EAD) to work in the U.S. if you fall within certain categories, including:
+Non-citizens must obtain an Employment Authorization Document (EAD) to lawfully work in the U.S. Eligibility for an EAD includes the following categories:

 - People seeking asylum or refugee status

-You can find a complete listing of these categories on Form I-765, or the Application for Employment Authorization, which you must fill out in order to apply for an EAD.
+You can find a complete listing of these categories on Form I-765, or the Application for Employment Authorization.
+This is the form to fill out to apply for an EAD.

-Most foreign nationals who are not yet citizens or residents and live in the United States need an EAD.
-This is a work permit issued by the United States Citizenship and Immigration Services (USCIS).
+Most foreign nationals living in the U.S., who are not lawful residents or citizens, need an EAD.
+This is a work permit issued by the U.S. Citizenship and Immigration Services (USCIS).

-- DACA: People who are protected under the Program of Deferred Action for Childhood Arrivals (DACA) can also apply for an EAD and work, even if they are not citizens or permanent residents.
+- DACA: People protected under the Deferred Action for Childhood Arrivals (DACA) program can also apply for an EAD.

-- Personal or domestic assistants: Foreign individuals who come to the U.S. accompanied by another foreign national, U.S. citizen, or permanent resident and serve as domestic assistants or employees may also need an EAD.
+- Personal or domestic assistants: Foreign nationals who come to the U.S. to accompany another foreign national, U.S. citizen, or lawful permanent resident (LPR) and serve as domestic assistants or employees must enter the U.S. on specific visa categories that allow employment.
+This includes B-1, A-3, or G-5 visas, rather than simply applying for an EAD.
+Eligibility is based on the classification of visa and type of employment.

 You should be aware that working in the U.S. also involves assuming tax responsibilities.
-If you generate income, you will most likely have to file federal as well as state income taxes if you live in a state that requires it.
+If you generate income, you will most likely have to file federal and state income taxes if you live in a state that requires it.

 Temporary Work Visas